DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

-`dplyr::across()` is similar to `map()` but instead of doing something with each element of a vector, data frame or list, it does something with each column in a data frame.
+`dplyr::across()` is similar to `map()` but instead of doing something with each element of a vector, data frame or list, it does something only with each column in a data frame.

 `reduce()` is a useful way to generalize a function that works with two inputs (binary function) to work with any number of inputs.